canonical/ubuntu-security-documentation/security-updates/index.rst

 The level of security support depends on the component in which a package resides (``Main``, ``Restricted``, ``Universe`` or ``Multiverse``).
-The Ubuntu Security Team is responsible for preparing security updates for supported Ubuntu releases and working with the community to sponsor community-prepared security updates.
+The Ubuntu Security Team prepares security updates for supported Ubuntu releases and works with the community to sponsor community-prepared security updates.
 The following table lists the security maintenance window for Ubuntu releases.
 You can read more about the Ubuntu release cycle `here
 <https://ubuntu.com/about/release-cycle>`_.